 iPad Air 3 release date rumours: When will the new iPad Air 3 come out?

 We've previously predicted an October 2015 launch for the iPad Air 3, based on past behaviour from Apple.
-The iPad Air 2 was unveiled to journalists at Apple's Cupertino campus in California on 16 October 2014 (and simultaneously to European writers in Berlin).
+The iPad Air 2 was unveiled to journalists on 16 October 2014.
 The iPad Air 1 was announced on 22 October 2013, and released at the start of November.
-This is Apple's standard iPad release schedule, and the announcement of iOS 9 at WWDC 2015 on 8 June, same as every year, suggests that things are proceeding as usual this year.
+This is Apple's standard iPad release schedule, and the announcement of iOS 9 at WWDC 2015 on 8 June, same as every year, suggested that things are proceeding as usual this year.